-One of my all-time favorite recipes, this Green Pizza with Pesto, Feta, Artichokes, and Broccoli, is sure to become your fave, too!
+Treat yourself to this delicious Green Pizza with Pesto, Feta, Artichokes, and Broccoli … it’s one of my all-time favorite recipes, and it’s sure to become your fave, too!

 Before moving to New York, my husband and I lived in San Francisco.
 Our first few weeks there were a little uncomfortable, to say the least.

 Our furniture was being shipped from Chicago, and we spent a lot of time sitting on our air mattress.
 Let’s just say that I was very excited when our furniture finally arrived … ha!

 It was February, and after all of our moving expenses, I wasn’t expecting anything special for Valentine’s Day.

 Our plans were to order pizza and drink some wine.
 When I opened the pizza box, I was surprised by a heart-shaped pie (learn how to make your own heart-shaped pizza here).